Can I Give Someone Access to My Safety Deposit Box?

 • Medical records

-Not only is it a hassle to access these documents from your safety deposit box whenever you need them, but they may also get lost or damaged.
+It’s a hassle to access these documents from your safety deposit box whenever you need them, but they may also get lost or damaged.

 With a handy iPhone app or mobile website, you can access your important information wherever you are.
 Furthermore, you can give full or limited access to family members, finance professionals, or associates.